Configuring an OPT interface as an additional WAN¶

 Methods for testing depend on the type of WANs and gateway groups in use.

-For most WANs, a better test is to unplug the upstream connection from the CPE.
+For most WANs, a better test is to unplug the upstream connection from the ISP Customer Premise Equipment (CPE).
 This more accurately simulates a typical type of upstream connectivity failure.
 Do not power off the CPE or unplug the connection between the firewall and the CPE.
 While this may work, it’s a much less common scenario and can behave differently.

 For testing load balancing, use cURL or multiple browsers/sessions when checking the IP address multiple times.
 Refreshing the same browser window will reuse a connection to the server and is not helpful for testing connection-based load balancing.